APNIC-Labs/draft-kskroll-sentinel/README.md

-   If the outcome of the DNS response validation process indicates that the response is authentic, and if the left-most label of the qriginal query name matches the template "._not-ta-<tag-index>.", then the following rule should be applied to the response: If the resolver has not placed a Root Zone Key Signing Key with tag index value matching the value specified in the query into the local resolver's store of
+   If the outcome of the DNS response validation process indicates that the response is authentic, and if the left-most label of the qriginal query name matches the template "_not-ta-<tag-index>.", then the following rule should be applied to the response: If the resolver has not placed a Root Zone Key Signing Key with tag index value matching the value specified in the query into the local resolver's store of